On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 Why Portugal?

-This country has approximately 92 thousand km².
-It is bound to the south and west by the Atlantic Ocean and to the north and east by Spain.
+Portugal is a unique country with many distinguishing features, one of which is its strategic location.
+Situated in southwestern Europe on the Iberian Peninsula, Portugal covers approximately 92,000 km².
+It is bordered to the south and west by the Atlantic Ocean and to the north and east by Spain.

-Some say that Portugal, along with Spain, Italy, and Greece, have the most pleasant climates on the European continent.
+Some say that Portugal, along with Spain, Italy, and Greece, has the most pleasant climate on the European continent.

 Portugal’s entire surface is located in the region classified as mild according to the Köppen-Geiger classification.